Nonlinear stability for active suspensions: The model and main results

-on $\TT^3 \times \bbS^2$.
-This reformulation through a Volterra equation, and expressions for $K$ and $f$, are detailed in Section \ref{sub:volterra}.
-From there, one proceeds in four steps: \begin{itemize} \item The first main step, interesting in its own right and further described in the next Section~\ref{subsec:advection-diffusion}, establishes enhanced dissipation and mixing decay estimates for the solution of the advection-diffusion equation
+on $\mathbb{T}^3 \times \mathbb{S}^2$.
+This reformulation and expressions for $K$ and $f$ are detailed in Section~\ref{sub:volterra}.
+We proceed in four main steps: \begin{itemize} \item The first key step, discussed further in Section~\ref{subsec:advection-diffusion}, establishes enhanced dissipation and mixing decay estimates for the solution of the advection-diffusion equation

+\emph{under a suitable smallness assumption on $v$} (to later be replaced by $u$).
+These mixing estimates rely on the vector field method.

+\item Using these estimates, we obtain decay in time for the kernel $K$ and the source term $f$ in the Volterra equation (see Proposition~\ref{prop:estimates_K}).

+\item We then analyze the Volterra equation \eqref{eq:Volter} under the bootstrap assumptions to improve smallness of $u$ and show integrable decay.

+\item Finally, with decay and smallness of $u$ in hand, we return to the equation for $\psi$ to improve the smallness conditions on $\psi$. \end{itemize} We emphasize that this strategy, combining a Volterra formulation for $u$ with sharp analysis of the advection-diffusion operator, was already used in our linear analysis \cite{CZDGV22}.
+However, in the linear case, we only considered $u = 0$, enabling mode-by-mode Fourier analysis in $x$.
+The introduction of the advection term $u \cdot \nabla_x$ couples all modes, introducing significant analytical difficulties.